Skip Navigation

 It’s okay to have questions about COVID-19 vaccines.
 Please make sure you are getting information and answers to your questions from your health care provider or other reliable and verified, scientific sources.

-Experts like the Society of Obstetricians and Gynaecologists of Canada (SOGC) and National Advisory Committee on Immunization (NACI) strongly recommend pregnant people get a complete COVID-19 vaccine series.
+Experts like the Society of Obstetricians and Gynaecologists of Canada (SOGC) and National Advisory Committee on Immunization (NACI) strongly recommend those that are pregnant or breastfeeding to get a complete COVID-19 vaccine series.
 Talk to your health care provider if you have any questions about getting the COVID-19 vaccine.
 More information is also available from these trusted resources:

 Answers to frequently asked questions